kentra-io/datahub-flink2-openlineage-poc/README.md

 ## Custom-built openlineage-flink jar

 This project contains a custom-built openlineage-flink jar containing a bugfix that makes it possible.
+Hopefully it's merged to OpenLineage soon.

 Code it's built from is published on Github as a PR to the OpenLineage project: https://github.com/OpenLineage/OpenLineage/pull/3799